 Safeguarding and promoting the welfare of children is everyone's responsibility.
+'Children' includes everyone under the age of 18.
 Everyone who comes into contact with children and their families has a role to play.
 To fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
 This means that they should consider, always, what is in the best interests of the child.